awsdocs/amazon-s3-userguide/doc_source/monitoring-automated-manual.md

 ## Manual monitoring tools<a name="monitoring-manual-tools"></a>

 Another important part of monitoring Amazon S3 involves manually monitoring those items that the CloudWatch alarms don't cover\.
 The Amazon S3, CloudWatch, Trusted Advisor, and other AWS Management Console dashboards provide an at\-a\-glance view of the state of your AWS environment\.
-You might want to enable server access logging, which tracks requests for access to your bucket\.
+You might want to enable *server access logging*, which tracks requests for access to your bucket\.
 Each access log record provides details about a single access request, such as the requester, bucket name, request time, request action, response status, and error code, if any\.
-For more information, see [Logging requests with server access logging](ServerLogs.md)\.
+For more information, see [Logging requests using server access logging](ServerLogs.md)\.
-+ Amazon S3 dashboard shows:
++ The Amazon S3 dashboard shows the following:
-  + Your buckets and the objects and properties they contain\.
+  + Your buckets and the objects and properties they contain
-+ CloudWatch home page shows:
++ The CloudWatch home page shows the following:
-  + Current alarms and status\.
+  + Current alarms and status
-  + Graphs of alarms and resources\.
+  + Graphs of alarms and resources
-  + Service health status\.
+  + Service health status

   In addition, you can use CloudWatch to do the following:
   + Create [customized dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatch_Dashboards.html) to monitor the services you care about\.